GeminiDRSoftware/DRAGONS/astrodata/doc/ad_CheatSheet/cheatsheet.rst

 Modifying the structure
 -----------------------

 Let's first get our play data loaded.
-You are encouraged to do a ``.info()`` before and after each structure-modification step, to see how things change.
+You are encouraged to do a :meth:`~astrodata.AstroData.info` before and after each structure-modification step, to see how things change.

 ::